 As soon as you disembark the coach, stay near your group.
 If you are a woman, ensure you stay with your husband/Mahram and do not wander off alone.

 Toilets and wudhu facilities are available but will be crowded, so patience must be exercised.
 Sometimes, the long queues force pilgrims to use the bushes or mountains.
+For this reason, you are advised to use the toilet before you leave Arafat.

 The boundaries for Muzdalifah are indicated by large purple signposts.
 There is also a mosque in Muzdalifah known as Masjid al-Mashar al-Haram, which is on the site of what used to be a small mountain.